PythonPowerTraders/tradier-options-plotter-J792lee-updated/README.md

 ### Run Example

-From the CLI run:
+To run:

 ```
-python3 run_sybil_plotter.py
+python3 main.py
 ```

-As a quick example, run the script and the first prompt should be to "Enter a symbol to proceed: "
+As a quick example, run the script and input a ticker in the "ticker" box.
+In this case, we will input SPY
 ```
 Enter: SPY
 ```